theaquamarine/windows-powershell-docs/docset/windows/netwnv/set-netvirtualizationprovideraddress.md

 ```

 ## DESCRIPTION
-The **Set-NetVirtualizationProviderAddress** cmdlet changes a virtual local area network (VLAN) ID or prefix length for Provider Addresses used with Microsoft® Hyper-V® Server 2016 Network Virtualization.
+The **Set-NetVirtualizationProviderAddress** cmdlet changes a virtual local area network (VLAN) ID or prefix length for Provider Addresses used with Microsoft??
+Hyper-V??
+Server 2016 Network Virtualization.
 For more information, see [Network Virtualization technical details](http://technet.microsoft.com/library/jj134174.aspx) on TechNet.

 You can specify which Provider Addresses to modify by using address state, interface index, or IP address, or you can use the Get-NetVirtualizationProviderAddress cmdlet to get Provider Addresses to modify.